GMOD/jblast-jbconnect-hook/docs/quick_start.rst

 Instructions for installing JBlast with stand-alone NCBI Blast tools (non-Galaxy).

-To setup Galaxy integration, see `Setup Galaxy Integration`_
+To setup Galaxy integration, see `Configure JBConnect with Galaxy`_

 (Since JBConnect is generally intended to be a companion of JBrowse.
 JBrowse may also be installed in a separate directory.